hpiwowar/jdap/manuscript.md

 Discussion
 ==========

+We found that more authors believed that data sharing and data archiving were norms in their field after they published in a journal with a JDAP policy.

-data policies are becoming more prevalent: seven journals announced data archiving mandates during the course of the survey (and another three journals implemented policies shortly after the suvey completed).
+Data archiving policies are becoming more prevalent: seven journals announced data archiving mandates during the course of the survey (and another three journals implemented policies shortly after the suvey completed).

 even so, a minority of journal policies require data sharing (Naughton L, 2016; Vasilevsky et al., 2017)

-Even when there are journal policies, often not sufficient to achieve reproducability for the majority of studies (Roche et al., 2015; Naudet et al., 2018; Stodden, Seiler, & Ma, 2018)
+Journal policies do help (Alsheikh-Ali et al., 2011; Piwowar, 2011; Vines et al., 2013), though often not sufficient to achieve data availability for the majority of studies (Alsheikh-Ali et al., 2011; Piwowar, 2011; Roche et al., 2015; Naudet et al., 2018; Stodden, Seiler, & Ma, 2018).

-suggesting author personality (Linek et al., 2017) or social norms (Anagnostou et al., 2015; Womack, 2015) may play a larger factor than journal policy.
+This suggests author personality (Linek et al., 2017) or social norms (Anagnostou et al., 2015; Womack, 2015) may play a larger factor.

-Findings here are consistent with other findings that authors more likely to share data if they had prior experience sharing or reusing data (Piwowar, 2011).

 Could be helpful for journals to help spread the word about worries that are unfounded.
 For example, authors are worried about scooping, but it rarely happens -- almost all of an author's papers about one of their own datasets occur within two years of its collection, whereas third-party papers are still accumulating six years later (H. A. Piwowar & Vision, 2013).
 In areas where this is less true, journal policies could be modified to support it (Sturges et al., 2015; Whitlock et al., 2016)

-Similarily, although of course data archiving has a cost, it also has a good return on investment in terms of research output (H. A. Piwowar, Vision, & Whitlock, 2011).
+Similarily, the free text comments suggested authors are concerned about the cost of data archiving.
+It may help to spread the word that money research funders spend on data archiving is good return on investment in terms of research output (H. A. Piwowar, Vision, & Whitlock, 2011).

 The longitudinal study nature of this study is useful -- comparing across journals is frought, as stronger data archiving policies are disproportionately found in higher impact journals (HA Piwowar & Chapman, 2008; Vasilevsky et al., 2017).

-cite this?
-(Van Tuyl & Whitmire, 2016). also maybe this?
-(Fetterman & Sassenberg, 2015).

-still pulling these in to discussion notes (Alsheikh-Ali et al., 2011; Pearce & Smith, 2011; Vines et al., 2013; Budin-Ljøsne et al., 2014; Lin & Strasser, 2014; Roche et al., 2014)
+Our findings are consistent with previous studies that found authors were more likely to share data if they had prior experience sharing or reusing data: (Piwowar, 2011).

+Several recommendations have been made for journals seeking to form a data archiving policy (Lin & Strasser, 2014; Roche et al., 2014; Sturges et al., 2015; Van Tuyl & Whitmire, 2016)

 Limitations of this study include: